micahyoung/minio-buildpack/README.md

 ### 4-node Cluster with Gateway

 Create a cluster of 5 app instances (1 gateways, 2 storage apps x 2 instances).
-This configuration allow you to increase storage, node count and upgrade instances over time, without data loss.
+This configuration allow you to increase storage, node count and upgrade instances over time, without downtime (a more robust solution wiht a full backup option should be used for non-ephemeral data).

-## Limitations
+#### Limitations
 * Example below is the minimum minio cluster size.
 * Gateway points to app-0/instance-0 which must be up for public access
 * Minio requires N/2 instances up to maintain read-only access and prevent data loss.